In this article:

 What are Segments?

-Segments are a way to manage groups of users for easy targeting of your Appcues flows.
+Segments are a way to manage groups of users for easy, repeatable targeting of your Appcues flows.
 Advantages of using saved segments over manual targeting conditions include:

 - Convenient reusability: you don't have to type the same conditions many times